timthedev07/docs/source/Python Data Structures 3x.rst

 The Node object contains 3 attributes:

-- val (The actual value of the node, could be an integer, string, ect or even )
+- val (The actual value of the node, could be an integer, string, ect or even another tree)
 - left (A pointer to one of its child)
 - right (A pointer to the other one of its child)